Limb-girdle muscular dystrophies

 An important risk factor is having a family member with muscular dystrophy.

-Typically, the first sign is pelvic muscle weakness (difficulty standing from a sitting position without using the arms, difficulty climbing stairs).
+Most often, the first sign is pelvic muscle weakness.
+Examples of this include trouble standing from a sitting position without using the arms, or difficulty climbing stairs.
 The weakness starts in childhood to young adulthood.

 Other symptoms include: